DominicSpears/milestoneproject4-hivefitness/README.md

 Casual Visitor
 * Welcoming homepage
+* A way to register and become a user
 * Easy to use navigation bar
 * Information about the site
 * A way to contact the site administrators